Alcantor/LotusECU-T4e/README.md

 **: Old version like "BCroftT4E070 01/11/2005 Lotus EngV0078" does not check the CRC at all.

+**: The above example is for white dashboard only.
+Black dashboard is easier, because the CRC value is stored at the end of the calrom.

 ## Live tuning.

 It's possible to make modifications on running engine for test, because the